-- 389 To simplify this concept, a threat is anything that can exploit a vulnerability to damage an asset.
-Finding 390 the intersection of these three will yield a risk.
-Understanding the applicable threats to a system is the - 391 first step in determining its risks. - However, identifying and delving into mobile threats is not the primary goal of this practice guide. - 393 Instead, we rely on prior work from NIST's Mobile Threat Catalogue (MTC), along with its associated the MTC contains several pieces of information: an identifier, a category, a high-level description, details on its origin, exploit examples, examples of common vulnerabilities and exposures, possible interested in threat identifiers, categories, descriptions, and countermeasures.
+To simplify this concept, a threat is anything that can exploit a vulnerability to damage an asset.
+Finding the intersection of these three will yield a risk.
+Understanding the applicable threats to a system is the first step in determining its risks.

+However, identifying and delving into mobile threats is not the primary goal of this practice guide.
+Instead, we rely on prior work from NIST's Mobile Threat Catalogue (MTC), along with its associated NIST Interagency Report (IR) 8144, Assessing Threats to Mobile Devices & Infrastructure [9].
+Each entry in the MTC contains several pieces of information: an identifier, a category, a high-level description, details on its origin, exploit examples, examples of common vulnerabilities and exposures, possible countermeasures, and academic references.
+For the purposes of this practice guide, we are primarily interested in threat identifiers, categories, descriptions, and countermeasures.